ecrane314/ce-demo/iot-core/README.txt

 Source your config, and then...

 1 Enable APIs - UI or CLI
-2 Create PubSub Topic
-3 Create a Device Registry
+2 Create PubSub Topic, and Subscription so data is retained 3 Create a Device Registry
 4 Generate Device Key Pair
 5 Create Device in Registry
-6 Provision Device, clone sample app and copy private key 7 Publish data, frst get Google RootCA and create subscription so data is retained 8 Consume data, pull from sub
+6 Provision Device, clone sample app and copy private key 7 Publish data
+8 Consume data, pull from sub

 === Qwiklab ===